Shadow Dancing (album): Critical reception

-Shadow Dancing contains four singles including the title track, written by Gibb and all three of his brothers, was released as a single in the US in April 1978 and in mid-June began a seven-week run at No. 1, achieving platinum status.
-Two further top ten singles, "An Everlasting Love" (#5) and "(Our Love) Don't Throw It All Away" (#9), a song also released by his brothers in 1979, were extracted from the album, which became a million seller.

-Amy Hanson at Allmusic retrospectively described "Fool for a Night" as a 'bittersweet, up tempo piece of pop', "Melody" as a 'wistful love song', and "I Go for You" as 'smarmy as it may be in hindsight, was still better than many of its contemporaries'.
+Amy Hanson of AllMusic noted that while the album's singles "all bear the mark of one or more of Gibb's brothers", his "own material shows great, if as yet unrealized, promise."
+She also retrospectively described "Fool for a Night" as a "bittersweet, up tempo piece of pop", "Melody" as a "wistful love song", and "I Go for You", "smarmy as it may be in hindsight", as "better than many of its contemporaries".